Campus Recreation Center

 All areas are accessible to people with disabilities.

-The UNL Campus Recreation Center has received the "Outstanding Sports Facility" designation from the National Intramural-Recreational Sports Association.
+The university Campus Recreation Center has received the "Outstanding Sports Facility" designation from the National Intramural-Recreational Sports Association.

 - Approximately 79,280 sq. ft. in total size.